Tuesday, November 14, 2017

 44. Fat Bottomed Girls

-Sometimes a lyric can't conceivably leave less to the imagination if it tried and "Fat Bottomed Girls" is just such a lyric.
-While watching a bike racing marathon tickled Freddie's creative bone, Brian May simply spoke a red-blooded, male truth in that "fat bottomed girls make the rockin' world go ROUND", (see what he did there?).
-Musically, this song's a cappela intro is pure gold, (and is a nice distant cousin to Kansas' "Carry on Wayward Son"), and the bluesy, drop-D riff is one of the band's more simple and fun.
+Sometimes a lyric cannot leave less to the imagination if it tried, and "Fat Bottomed Girls" is just such a lyric.
+While watching a bike racing marathon tickled Freddie's creative bone, Brian May simply spoke a red-blooded, male truth in that "fat bottomed girls make the rockin' world go ROUND".
+See what he did there?
+Musically, this song's a cappela intro is pure gold, (and is a nice distant cousin to Kansas' "Carry on Wayward Son"), plus the bluesy, drop-D riff is one of the band's more simple and engrossing.

 43. Now I'm Here

-Not necessarily a "working band on the road" song which every such act in the 70s was almost required to deliver at some point, Brian May's "Now I'm Here" is more specifically an ode to their first American tour supporting Mott the Hoople.
+Not necessarily a "working band on the road" song which every such act in the 1970s was almost required to deliver at some point, Brian May's "Now I'm Here" is more specifically an ode to their first American tour supporting Mott the Hoople.
 Said tour was cut just short as Brian came down with hepatitis, which is when the band began working on Sheer Heart Attack.
-"Now" has some memorable stereo-panned vocal echos and a characteristic May riff as well.
+"Now" has some memorable stereo-panned vocal echos, as well as a characteristic May riff for the books.

 42. Who Wants to Live Forever